kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-testkube.md

 ![Tracetest test created in Testkube](https://res.cloudinary.com/djwdcmwdz/image/upload/v1679071918/Blogposts/Docs/screely-1679071913649_yrgucd.png)

-## 8. Run the Tracetest trace-based test in Testkube
+## 8. Run the Tracetest Trace-based Test in Testkube

 Finally, to run the test, execute the following command, or run the test from the Testkube Dashboard.